Mayurji/Deep-Learning-Papers/README.md

 If any information or concept is misinformed or misleading, kindly raise the issue.

 # **Feedback**
-Please feel free comment through issue if required.
+Please feel free comment through issue or reach out through mail if required.
+Help me out in becoming a better researcher.
+Kudos :)